GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	The default value is false.
 This means the entered content types are interpreted as a blacklist.

-	Defined patterns are *not* inherited by child projects.

 plugin.@PLUGIN@.rejectDuplicatePathnames
 :	Reject duplicate pathnames.